-Janye Wilson, MSN, RN
+Janye Wilson, DNP, MSN, RN

 Clinical Assistant Professor

-About Janye Wilson
+About Dr. Wilson

-Ms. Wilson currently teaches full-time as a Clinical Assistant Professor in the undergraduate program.
+Dr. Wilson currently teaches full-time as a Clinical Assistant Professor in the undergraduate program.
 Courses she has taught include Gerontological Nursing Practicum, Professional Nursing Seminar, Health Assessment Lab, Foundational Nursing Skills, and Transitions into Professional Nursing Practice Practicum.
 She is the course coordinator for the Gerontological Nursing Practicum course.

 She has also worked in the private sector as an assistant project manager at Acorn Research, LLC (now Vector Oncology).
-Ms. Wilson's nursing passions include cardiac care and clinical research.
-Prof. Wilson has co-authored a paper titled "Chronic Conditions: A Motivator for Reexamining the Effectiveness of Promotions and Communications of Organizational Wellness Programs."
+Wilson's nursing passions include cardiac care and clinical research.
+Wilson has co-authored a paper titled "Chronic Conditions: A Motivator for Reexamining the Effectiveness of Promotions and Communications of Organizational Wellness Programs."
 The paper was presented at the Joint Conferences of the International Conference on Learning and Administration in Higher Education and the Academic Business World International Conference in Nashville in May 2017.
 The paper won a Best Paper Award.